marekts/Projects/Titanic/readme.md

   - cleaning dataset
   - trying few supervised machine learning models with cross validation
   - leaved 3 of them (LogisticRegression, SVC, XGBoost)
-  - trying to buit some new features
+  - trying to build some new features
   - finally I leaved and trained SupportVectorMachine model
-  - making final prediction on test part and check it on Kaggle
+  - final prediction on test part and check it on Kaggle

 Final accuracy score on Kaggle: **0.80382** ([Kaggle Leaderboard](https://www.kaggle.com/c/titanic/leaderboard#score))